code-423n4/2023-03-asymmetry-findings/data/roelio-Q.md

 # Low severity

+## Wrong price of the lido derivative
+* Problem: https://github.com/code-423n4/2023-03-asymmetry/blob/main/contracts/SafEth/derivatives/WstEth.sol#L87 returns the amount of stETH for one wstETH.
+And it should return the amount of ETH for one wstETH.

+* Solution: Use the curve or chainlink oracle to determine the amount of ETH per wstETH

 ## Adjusting weights of non-existing derivatives
 * Problem: It is possible to set the weight of a derivative that doesnt exist https://github.com/code-423n4/2023-03-asymmetry/blob/main/contracts/SafEth/SafEth.sol#L169.
 Though it doesnt cause issues its probably good to revert as feedback.

 * Solution: require the derivative to exist

 ## Slippage should be limited